Children should have many chances to play, run, bike, and play sports during the day. They should get 60 minutes of moderate activity every day.

 - Playing basketball and most other organized sports (such as soccer, swimming, and dancing)

 Younger children cannot stick with the same activity as long as an older child.
 They may be active for only 10 to 15 minutes at a time.
-The goal is still to get 60 minutes of activity every day.
+The goal is still to get 60 minutes of total activity every day.

 Some kids enjoy being outside and active.
 Others would rather stay inside and play video games or watch TV.
 If your child does not like sports or physical activity, look for ways to motivate him.
 These ideas may help children become more active.